What Is a Credit Card Charge-Off?

 Rebuilding creditworthiness after a charge-off

-Beyond paying off the charged-off debt, if a charge-off has already occurred, you may be able to help rebuild your credit through:
+Beyond paying off the charged-off debt, you may be able to help rebuild your credit after a charge-off through secured credit cards, credit-builder loans and credit report monitoring.

 Consider credit-builder loans, which are small loans designed to help you build credit with regular payments.
 Instead of giving you the loan amount, the lender holds it as collateral.
 They keep the money in a savings or other interest-bearing account until you pay everything back.